Frederick Van Nuys

-Frederick Van Nuys (April 16, 1874 - January 25, 1944) was a United States senator from Indiana.
+Frederick Rollin Van Nuys (April 16, 1874 - January 25, 1944) was a United States senator from Indiana.
 Born in Falmouth, he attended the public schools and graduated from Earlham College (Richmond, Indiana) in 1898 and from Indiana Law School (now Indiana University Robert H. McKinney School of Law) in 1900.
 He was admitted to the bar in 1900 and commenced practice in Shelbyville moving shortly afterward to Anderson.
 From 1906 to 1910 he was prosecuting attorney of Madison County and was a member of the Indiana Senate from 1913 to 1916, serving as president pro tempore in 1915.
 He moved to Indianapolis in 1916 and continued the practice of law; he was United States Attorney for the U.S. District of Indiana from 1920 to 1922.

 According to an interview in The Literary Digest, he pronounced his last name "van-NIECE".

 He was elected as a Democrat to the U.S. Senate in 1932, soundly defeating longtime incumbent and Majority Leader James Eli Watson.
 He was an opponent of the Eighteenth Amendment and called for changes to the Volstead Act.
 In 1937, he joined with Senator Robert F. Wagner in introducing an anti-lynching bill in the Senate.
 The House of Representatives passed a similar numbered bill (HR 1507) by a wide 277–120 margin.
 The bill failed to achieve even a simple majority on either cloture vote in the Senate in 1938 because of the way the Senate Judiciary committee rewrote the bill.

 While in the Senate he was chairman of the Committee on Expenditures in Executive Departments (76th Congress) and a member of the Committee on the Judiciary (77th and 78th Congresses).